LeonPuchinger/rouge/Readme.md

 ```

 Deno is used to run/debug the language locally.
-The entrypoint for the program can be found in `src/cli.ts`
+The entrypoint for the program can be found in `src/cli.ts`.
+Deno version >= 2.0 is required.

 ```
 deno run --allow-all src/cli.ts